The Meaning & Symbolism of Birth Flowers in June

 - Do not pick roses in full bloom.
 Select roses with buds that have not opened yet and mix them with opened buds.
 Doing so will ensure different bloom phases.

 - Pick roses with strong, long stems and green, healthy leaves.
 These roses are long-lasting.

 Roses typically last at least a week in a vase and could even last longer with proper cut flower care and maintenance.
 Using flower food, changing out the water regularly, cutting the stems, and pruning are some of the ways to prolong a rose flower’s vase life.

 Official Birth Flowers for June: The Honeysuckle:

 Honeysuckle is the other birth flower for June.
-Though not as popular as roses, honeysuckle flowers and vines also suit bouquets and floral arrangements.
+Though not as popular as roses, the honeysuckle flower and vine also suit bouquets and floral arrangements.
 The flowers have different colors, which vary from white to yellow, pink, and red.
 They are fragrant and attract pollinators such as butterflies and hummingbirds.

 This June birth flower symbolizes happiness and eternal love.
-It also represents sweetness, which roots back to the flower’s sweet nectar.
+It also represents sweetness, which references the flower’s sweet nectar.